 We saw lions just about every day.
 Not only are they King of the Jungle, they are King of the Mara as well.
 And why not?
 They are at the very top of the food chain, if not the food web, so lions rule wherever they roam.
 Period.

 We did find a lion guarding a recent water buffalo kill.
 The day was hot, so he would periodically lumber out from the shade for a meal or a snack.
 Other wildlife gathered nearby, but none were willing to risk the wrath of the lion by approaching too close.
-So, they simply waited patiently until the lion abandoned its prey, and it didn’t take long after that for the carcass to be reduced to mere bones.
+So, they simply waited patiently until the lion had its fill and went for a nap; it didn’t take long after that for the carcass to be reduced to mere bones.

 Of course, the Mara was not just about lions, water buffalo, and hyenas.
 There were lots of birds, big and small.
 I can’t find my bird fieldbook, so I will identify the unnamed ones once I find it.